drBenway/pixi-vn-wiki/start/labels.md

 ### All Steps Result

-The steps can return a `StepLabelResult` object that contains your properties.
+The steps can return a `StepLabelResult` object, by default the `StepLabelResult` object is a `{ [key: string]: any }` object.

-You can "override" the interface `StepLabelResult` to add your properties.
+You can "override" the interface `StepLabelResult` to set a result property.

 ```typescript
 // pixi-vn.types.ts